-&lt;sup>1 Due to various documents referred to in this paper using the different terms of "crash", "accident", or even "incident", these terms will be used interchangeably depending on the reference being discussed.
-While "crash" is increasingly preferred in the Australasian road safety
+1 Due to various documents referred to in this paper using the different terms of "crash", "accident", or even "incident", these terms will be used interchangeably depending on the reference being discussed.
+While "crash" is increasingly preferred in the New Zealand road safety sector it should be noted that, when it comes to definitions of transport harm, many transport accidents/incidents don't necessarily involve a crash (or collision) with another party or object.

-1 2 (b) render all practicable assistance to any injured persons.
-3 (2) The driver environment of the exclusion of the 52 3 4 (2) The driver or rider of the vehicle must, if required b y 53 an enforcement officer or any other person involved 54 5 in the accident, give the officer or other person- 55 6 (a) the driver's or rider's name and address; and 56 7 (b) the name and address of the owner of the 8 vehicle; and 57 9 (c) if the vehicle concerned is a motor vehicle, the 58 10 number or letters or other expression on the 59 11 registration plates assigned to the vehicle.
-60 12 (3) If the accident involves an injury to or the death of a 61 13 person, the driver or rider must report the accident 62 14 to an enforcement officer as soon as reasonably 63 15 practicable, and in any case not later than 24 hours 64 16 after the time of the accident, unless the driver or 65 17 rider is incapable of doing so by reason of injuries 66 18 sustained by him or her in the accident.
-67 19 The definition of "vehicles" under the Act is quite broad 68 20 and includes cycles and various small-wheeled devices 69 21 such as kick scooters and skateboards, as well as 70 22 mobility scooters.
-Manual wheelchairs and children's 71 23 prams/pushchairs appear to be the only transport user 72 24 exceptions to this, aside from pedestrians.
-Also, because 73 25 the Act refers to accidents arising from the "operation of 74 26 a vehicle", it could be argued that a situation where a 75 27 transport user has a medical event (e.g. heart attack) - ( 28 while travelling does not fall under the reporting 76 29 requirements.
-77 20 Deard on these level definitions anothing other than a 78 30 Based on those legal definitions, anything other than a 79 31 single-person pedestrian-only incident/crash (or one 80 32 33 only involving a manual wheelchair or pram) should be captured by Police (typically through a Traffic Crash 81 33 34 Report) if the Police and/or emergency services attend 82 83 35 the crash.
-For incidents causing injury to any party, they 83 84 36 should also be reported to Police by those involved.
-04 20 85 37 In practice, this is generally not happening; certainly not 86 38 all cycle-only or e-scooter-only incidents are currently 87 39 being captured in CAS, although they're more likely to 88 40 be if there is a fatality or serious injury.
-If the police do 89 41 not attend a crash or incident, there will typically not be 90 42 a traffic crash report and it is unlikely that it will be self- 91 43 reported to the Police for a report to be completed.
-92 11 Dry contract, only noncer that are set it is a first 93 44 By contrast, any person that presents themselves to a 94 45 hospital or medical centre due to a transport "accident" 95 46 will be captured within the respective MoH and ACC 96 47 datasets.
-However, these are more focused on the nature 97 48 49 of the injuries and their treatment, rather than the nature of the incident that led to it, as is typically detailed in 98 49 50 CAS records.
-50

-Recent New Zealand Studies
+Based on those legal definitions, anything other than a single-person pedestrian-only incident/crash (or one only involving a manual wheelchair or pram) should be captured by Police (typically through a Traffic Crash Report) if the Police and/or emergency services attend the crash.
+For incidents causing injury to any party, they should also be reported to Police by those involved.

+In practice, this is generally not happening; certainly not all cycle-only or e-scooter-only incidents are currently being captured in CAS, although they're more likely to be if there is a fatality or serious injury.
+If the police do not attend a crash or incident, there will typically not be a Traffic Crash Report and it is unlikely that it will be self-reported to the Police for a report to be completed unless an insurance claim requires it.

+By contrast, any person that presents themselves to a hospital or medical centre due to a transport "accident" will invariably be captured within the respective MoH and ACC datasets.
+However, these are more focused on the nature of the injuries and their treatment, rather than the nature of the incident that led to it, as is typically detailed in CAS records.

+RECENT NZ STUDIES